Jamie Rickers

-Jamie Rickers (born 21 May 1974) is an English former television presenter, best known as the co-presenter of children's programmes Prove It!, Toonattik and Up On The Roof on CITV.
+Jamie Rickers (born 21 May 1974) is an English former television presenter, best known as the co-presenter of children's programmes Prove It!, Toonattik and Up on the Roof on CITV.
+He holds a black belt in karate and was British Judo Martial Arts Champion; his hobbies include swimming, water-skiing, rally driving, mountaineering, parascending and sailing.

 Career

-Rickers career began in 1997 as a researcher/co-ordinator London Weekend Television.
+Rickers career began in 1997 as a researcher/co-ordinator for London Weekend Television.
 In 1999 Rickers began TV presenting beginning with the short-lived series Find a Fortune, and then Rickers began presenting links for the digital children's channel Carlton Kids then joined GMTV as a continuity announcer for their children's programming.
-Rickers presented Up On The Roof between 2001 and 2005.
+Rickers presented Up on the Roof between 2001 and 2005.
 From 2005 to 2010, Rickers presented Toonattik on CITV.

-At one point he worked for global and foreign exchange client Vlopper, and during the pandemic he sold face masks.
+After moving from CITV to Nickelodeon, presenting such shows as Camp Orange and, with Anna Williamson, Jamie & Anna's Big Weekend he presented the Judo and Wrestling heats in the London 2012 Olympics; in 2016 he worked for global and foreign exchange client Vlopper, and during the COVID-19 pandemic sold face masks.